idea-iitd/greed/README.md

 Check out the experiment notebooks at [greed-expts](https://github.com/rishabh-ranjan/greed-expts) for example usage.
 The notebooks contain code for training, testing, visualization, etc.

+## Contact

+If you face any difficulties in using this repo feel free to raise a GitHub issue (recommended) or reach out via email at rishabhranjan0207@gmail.com.
+I am unable to respond to queries sent to rishabh.ranjan.cs118@cse.iitd.ac.in in a timely manner.

 ## Citation

 ```